 Kinnear is set to appear in the highly anticipated "Anchorman" sequel as well as star in the upcoming FOX series "Rake."

-All American Speakers is a speakers bureau and booking agency providing information on booking Greg Kinnear for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Greg Kinnear speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Greg Kinnear for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Greg Kinnear speaking fees, availability, speech topics and cost to hire for your next live or virtual event.